0chain/zwalletcli/README.md

 For instance, the user can start with 10 data and 5 parity providers and select where they are located globally, and later decide to add a provider on-the-fly to increase resilience, performance, or switch to a lower cost provider.

 Users can also add their own servers to the network to operate in a hybrid cloud architecture.
-Such flexibility allows the user to improve their regulatory, content distribution, and security requirements with a true multi-cloud architecture.
+Such flexibility allows the user to improve their regulatory obligations, content distribution, and security requirements with a true multi-cloud architecture.
 Users can also construct a private cloud with all of their own servers rented across the globe to have a better content distribution, highly available network, higher performance, and lower cost.

 [The QoS protocol](https://medium.com/0chain/qos-protocol-weekly-debrief-april-12-2023-44524924381f) is time-based where the blockchain challenges a provider on a file that the provider must respond within a certain time based on its size to pass.
 This forces the provider to have a good server and data center performance to earn rewards and income.